 PRP spine treatments expand options to relieve back pain.

-Regenerative medicine, which includes platelet-rich plasma (PRP) therapy, offers new exciting options for pain treatment.
+Orthobiologics, which includes platelet-rich plasma (PRP) therapy, offers new exciting options for pain treatment.
 PRP injections are successfully used to treat a variety of painful joint conditions.
-But does the promise of pain relief through regenerative medicine extend to patients with back pain?
-Pain medicine specialists Dr. Andrew Clary and Dr. Steven Stulc discuss how regenerative medicine works and explains how Summit is using PRP spine treatments as a valuable therapeutic option to treat back pain.
+But does the promise of pain relief through orthobiologics extend to patients with back pain?
+Pain medicine specialists Dr. Andrew Clary and Dr. Steven Stulc discuss how orthobiologics works and explains how Summit is using PRP spine treatments as a valuable therapeutic option to treat back pain.

 What are PRP treatments?

-“Platelet-rich plasma treatments, commonly known as PRP, are attractive because the patient’s own platelets are the treatment,” says Dr. Stulc.
-“This is an exciting area of medicine in part because research is promising, and because the philosophy underlying regenerative medicine is so appealing.
-You use the patient’s own platelets or bone marrow to release enzymes that cause healing.
-The studies supporting regenerative medicine treatments like PRP are relatively new.
-However, there are well-designed PRP studies indicating that 50 percent of people get better with these therapies.
+“Platelet-rich plasma treatments, commonly known as PRP, are attractive because the patient’s own platelets and growth factors are the treatment,” says Dr. Stulc.
+“This causes no systemic side effects like some other medicines and tries to let your own body heal and repair itself more efficiently, decreasing pain.
+You use the patient’s own platelets or bone marrow to promote healing.
+The studies supporting orthobiologic treatments like PRP are relatively new and more high-quality research is needed.
+However, there are some recent low back pain studies for discs indicating that more than 50 percent of patients experience relief and improved function.
 Even more significantly, these are often people who have tried every other medical option.
-With regenerative medicine options, we can offer these patients hope.”
+With orthobiologics, we can offer these patients hope.”

 When are PRP spine treatments considered?